SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     }

-The value of any condition in an ``guard`` statement must have a type that conforms to the ``BooleanType`` protocol, and may be an optional binding declaration.
+The value of any condition in an ``guard`` statement must have a type that conforms to the ``BooleanType`` protocol.
+The condition can also be an optional binding declaration, as discussed in :ref:`TheBasics_OptionalBinding`.

-Any constants or variables assigned a value from an optional binding declaration in a ``guard`` statement condition may be used in subsequent lines as if they were defined with non-optional values.
+Any constants or variables assigned a value from an optional binding declaration in a ``guard`` statement condition can be used for the rest of the guard statement's enclosing scope.

-The ``else`` clause of a ``guard`` statement is required, and must transfer program control back to the enclosing scope using one of the following statements:
+The ``else`` clause of a ``guard`` statement is required, and must either call a function marked with the ``noreturn`` attribute or transfer program control outside the guard statement's enclosing scope using one of the following statements:

 * ``return``
 * ``break``
 * ``continue``
 * ``throw``

+..
+The function has to be marked @noterurn -- it's not sufficient to just be nonreturning.
+   For example, the following is invalid:

+   func foo() { fatalError() }
+   guard false else { foo() }

 Control transfer statements are discussed in :ref:`Statements_ControlTransferStatements` below.